Home of Rhett & Link fans - the Mythical Beasts!

 During college, Rhett spent a summer in Slovakia.
 He has stated he was there to teach English, specifically "working at an English teaching camp" (BOM 144).
 In an Ear Biscuits episode, Link said that Rhett was in Slovakia at the same time that Link's then-girlfriend Christy (now his wife) was spending the summer on the west coast; in the Book of Mythicality, Link says this was "the summer after our junior year of college" (BOM 142).

 Link began dating Christy in his sophomore year of college; she was attending Meredith College, an all-girls school near NC State.
 They dated for about a year and a half before Link proposed.
 He had planned to propose about two weeks after Christy came back from her summer trip to the west coast so that he could buy a ring, but he was unable to wait and proposed the night that she returned.
-They married in 2000.
-The wedding ring Link wears is the one that belonged to his grandfather, Clyde, who passed away in 1998.
+They married at the end of May 2000.
+The wedding ring Link wears is the one that belonged to his grandfather, Clyde, who passed away in 1998 from complications associated with emphysema.

 After graduating, Link went on to work for IBM redesigning the production line at a refurbishing facility.
 Rhett worked for a company called Black & Veatch designing underground systems for power plants.
-Rhett was eventually laid off when the company had to downsize following the Enron Corporation scandal.
+Rhett was eventually laid off when the company had to downsize following the Enron Corporation scandal, although he had already been planning to resign to pursue full-time work with Campus Crusade for Christ.

 Rhett has two children.
 His son Locke was born in 2004, and son Shepherd was born in 2008.
 They are not named after LOST characters, as many have speculated.
 Rhett previously served as assistant men's basketball coach for his son's first-grade team.